 Dennis’s vending career started with his wife, Sandy.
-They both helped out in Sandy’s parents’ arcade servicing vending machines and pinball machines.
+They both helped out in Sandy’s parent’s arcade servicing vending machines and pinball machines.
 In 1981, the family branched out servicing six arcades in the Chattanooga, Tenn. and Atlanta, Ga. area while Dennis finished college.
-When he graduated, he got a job with Peach State distributing, followed by Brady Distributing out of Charlotte, N.C.
+When he graduated, he got a job with Peach State distributing, then Brady Distributing out of Charlotte, N.C.
 In 1986, he became the director of sales for vending and foodservice at Veryfine.
 It was a good job, but he was traveling often and found himself wanting to spend more time with his family.
 He and his wife made the decision to open a vending company in 1995.
 It started out of their Ringgold, Ga. garage and by 1997, they had a full warehouse.

 In 2005, VendEdge was operating out of 13 states with 80 employees.
 When Hurricane Katrina hit that year, the Thorntons lost many locations, but did what all successful people do – they adapted.
 They sold branches in Louisiana and Mississippi to local competitors who were rebuilding after Katrina.
 In Florida, the Thorntons merged their routes with a former competitor in 2010, owned by Paul and Lynne Plant.
 Dennis is helping to roll out technology for that 20-route sister company, Florida Fresh Vending, and its operations in Tampa Bay, Plant City, Orlando and Melbourne.

-Last year the Thorntons sold their Tennessee business to Five Star Food Service in Chattanooga, Tenn.
+Eight years later, the Thorntons sold their Tennessee business to Five Star Food Service in Chattanooga, Tenn.
 Now Dennis and Sandy are focused solely on the Atlanta, Ga., market with a 25 employee, 10 route operation.
 “Bigger is not always better.
 We’re focused on doing what we’re doing better than anyone else,” Dennis said.
 The way the Thorntons make that happen is by bringing machines online.

 100 Percent RMM